tammiele/go-lnd/open-ai/text-completion/practises/javascript/README.md

 - [NodeJS example app](#nodejs-example-app)

 ## Intro
+When you input some text, the model will return a text completion.

+If you provide the complexity of the task and quality of your text that is enough good, you will receive an answer more exactly.

+Moreover, the model will return different results even if you send the same text.

 ## OpenAI on NodeJS App
 **Note:** We only use OpenAI for server-side, if not it will expose your secret API key.